No, there’s not a new anti-LGBT emoji

 — Gokuto ???? (@Sonzumaki) February 19, 2019

-It doesn’t even work everywhere either!
-For instance, I’m writing this on my laptop and none of the supposed anti-LGBT emojis even exist–they’re simply an LGBT flag with a strike-through circle beside it.
+It doesn’t even work everywhere!
+For instance, I’m writing this on my laptop and none of the supposed anti-LGBT emojis even exist: They simply look like LGBT flags with strike-through circle beside them.

-This isn’t a new phenomenon either, this is something unicode has long been able to do.
+This isn’t a new phenomenon, either.
+This is something unicode has long been able to do.
 Many have considered it a silly hack–you can put a strike-through through anything!
 Here are three examples, from Emojipedia:

 I want to emphasize that despite the fact that the above pictures exist, Apple has not made a new anti-chocolate bar, anti-baby, or anti-dancer emoji.
 Neither has it made an anti-rainbow flag one.

 Many people online knew this, it should be said, and simply shared the struck-through flag as an inside joke.
 Twitter is a fun place where humor can quickly lose all context and morph into something bigger and weirder.
-Even, “mitchell,” the self-proclaimed progenitor of this fervor (whose Twitter name now proudly and/or shamelessly exclaims this fact), has admitted that it’s not a new emoji from Apple.
+Even “mitchell,” the self-proclaimed progenitor of this fervor (whose Twitter name now proudly and/or shamelessly exclaims this fact), has admitted that it’s not a new emoji from Apple.
 He told Out that he “discovered” the flaw a while ago.
-Yet, Emojipedia wrote about it in . . .
+Yet Emojipedia wrote about it in . . .
 2016.
 Either way, congratulations on going viral.

-I repeat: Despite the chaos, Apple has not introduced a new hate-filled emoji library.
+To recap: Despite the chaos, Apple has not introduced a new hate-filled emoji library.
 It’s simply an aesthetic side effect of a system people have honestly known about for years.
 All the same, I’ll probably have to write this article again in a few months when we hear about the new anti-poop emoji.